-LAST UPDATE: 17 December 2009 Click images to enlarge (All links open in a new browser tab).
+LAST UPDATE: 23 DECEMBER 2012 Click images to enlarge (All links open in a new browser tab).

 YELLOWSTONE PARK TOUR -- JUNE 2009

-I ain't no young chicken, having turned 69 years of wrinkled ancientness in July 2009.
+I ain't no young chicken, having turned 69 years of wrinkled geezerdom in July 2009.
 A few aches and pains notwithstanding, I decided to hop on Red Leader and take myself a little bike trip while the wife was away.
 Unlike most of my previous motorcycle tours, this time I decided to ride strictly solo.
 Having but one camera (mine) made it hard to have much in the way of action and "people" shots that the girls prefer.
 No matter - my goal was the journey (see route at left) - not any particular destination.
 A sub-goal was to advance my already respectable mileage position among the Colorado group of riders of Honda ST motorcycles.
 As you can see at right, I was in 7th place in the state of Colorado after my return.
 7,500+ total miles by end of June in 2009 is not too bad for anyone - especially geezers.

 My previous bike trip to Yellowstone was in 1980 and I was eager to see that wondrous place again.